inyeza/Python-Projects/Command Line Args-Env Variables/README.md

 - `sys.argv` is a list in the `sys` module that contains the command-line arguments passed to the script.
 - `sys.argv[0]` is the script name itself, and the rest of the elements in the list represent the arguments provided by the user.

+# Environment Variables
+Environment variables in Python serve as a way to configure and control the behavior of programs and scripts.
+They are variables outside the program that can be accessed by the program at runtime.
+These variables are set in the operating system environment and can be read by the Python script or program to adapt its behavior accordingly.
+Environment variables are often used for the following purposes: